 Administrative Assistant Certification and Certificate Programs

 Administrative assistant certificate programs are widely available at 2-year community colleges and vocational schools.
 These programs cover fundamental computer, customer service and office organization skills.
 Students participate in both lecture-based courses and hands-on learning opportunities.
-Most programs require students to have a high school diploma or GED before beginning classes.

 - Business English